Groundfloor Review: Is It Legit?

 How Do I Get Started With Groundfloor?

-To get started with Groundfloor, you head to the Groundfloor Investors page and begin the process to open a new account.
-You’ll start by sharing your name, address and other personal information on Groundfloor’s secure site.
+To get started on the desktop, click “Get Started” at the top right of the Groundfloor homepage and begin opening a new account.
+You’ll start by sharing your name, address, and other personal information on Groundfloor’s secure site.

-After your bank account information is verified (Plaid uses multi-level security), you can transfer funds to your Groundfloor account.
-It takes a few days for the transfer to go through, but once it does, you can start investing.
+After your bank account information is verified (Plaid uses multi-level security), you can transfer funds to your Groundfloor account, starting at minimum of $10 (although most investors start with $100).
+It can take a few days for the transfer to go through, but once it does, your funds are at work.

 groundfloor dashboard online